-A lot of us, even the French, tend to forget that one of America’s most iconic symbols was a gift from the France as a memorial to their independence, 100 years after the American Civil War.
+A lot of us, even the French, tend to forget that one of America’s most iconic symbols was a gift from the France as a memorial to their independence, 100 years after the American Revolution.
 The statue was built in Paris and fully funded by the French people– everyone from wealthy businessmen to schoolchildren chipped in to help raise funds for it.

 While the design of the statue is credited to Frédéric Bartholdi, you might be surprised to know that to actually build the structure, Bartholdi enlisted the help of none other than a man called Alexandre-Gustave Eiffel.
 Does the name sound familiar?
 I hope it does, because he’s the guy who built the Eiffel Tower almost ten years later.

 You might have noticed Eiffel’s touch in the photograph above which shows us an iron truss towered that became the structural core of the statue.
 It looks a little bit like another tower I know in Paris that has over 20,000 visitors everyday…!